Distinguished Research Award

 The Distinguished Research Award recognizes a Human Ecology graduate's significant contributions to humanity, K-State and his or her profession through research.
 To be considered for this award, the recipient must have demonstrated significant achievements in research in his or her chosen area.
 Recipients also make contributions to professional organizations and/or related professions and have demonstrated support of K-State and the College of Human Ecology.

 2017 Recipient: Barbara Stoecker

-Barbara Stoecker is a Regents Professor in nutritional sciences and Marilynn Thoma Chair in human sciences at Oklahoma State University.
-A Kansas native, Stoecker is a third-generation Home Economics Education major at K-State.
-Following her graduation, Stoecker participated in the International Farm Youth Exchange (IFYE) program as a delegate from Kansas to Jamaica.
-She began her Ph.D. in Nutrition at Iowa State University where she met her husband, Art, also a K-State graduate.
+Barbara Stoecker is a Regents Professor in nutritional sciences and Marilynn Thoma Chair in Human Environmental Sciences at Oklahoma State University.
+Stoecker grew up on a farm near Atchison and was the third generation in her family to study in the College of Human Ecology at Kansas State University.
+Her interest in research began in an experimental foods class with Ms. Gwendolyn Tinklin and continued with an undergraduate research project with Dr. Jane Bowers.
+After receiving her degree in home economics education, Stoecker participated in the International Farm Youth Exchange (IFYE) program as a delegate from Kansas to Jamaica.
+After the program in Jamaica, she began work toward a Ph.D. in nutrition at Iowa State University where she met her husband, Art Stoecker, who was also a K-State graduate.

 After completing her doctorate, teaching and research at ISU, Barbara and her husband moved to Thailand where he worked on an ISU project with the Ministry of Agriculture and she joined the National Nutrition Institute, then based in the Department of Pediatrics at Ramathibodi Hospital in Bangkok.
 She joined on-going projects on vitamin A needs in preschool children and was mentored by her colleagues in pediatrics on malnutrition issues in children.